qxyikl/ColorConsistencyProgramExample/README.md

 ### 1. Sample dataset:
 The training data is the patches of the overlapping area of the two images, which is stored in the folder 'dataset/trainingdata'.
 The input folder contains the target image data, and the label folder contains the reference image data.
-The prediction data is the patches of the whole target image, which is stored in the folder 'dataset/predictingdata/predict' The folder 'dataset/predictingdata/result' is used to store the results after color consistency processing
+The prediction data is the patches of the whole target image, which is stored in the folder 'dataset/predictingdata/predict'.
+The folder 'dataset/predictingdata/result' is used to store the results after color consistency processing.

 ### 2. Project Configure:
 This procedure is developed on python 3.6 (conda 4.10) under Window 10 system.